SculptedNYX/WhatsApp-Group-Adder/README.md

 # WhatsApp-Group-Adder
-This is a js app developed to allow mass addition of phone numbers to a whatsApp group
+This is a js app developed to allow mass addition of phone numbers to a whatsApp group through levreaging google contacts and whatsapp-web.js.

+# Description
+In order to achieve the goal of adding the list numbers.txt to a whatsapp group the app first creates a CSV file of the numbers then addes the numbers to [google contacts](https://contacts.google.com/).
+This step is required since sometimes the program encounters errors when trying to add non-contacts.
+After the csv is created and the google contacts added, The whatsapp group addition process starts.
+The additon process is handled using the [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js#whatsapp-webjs) framework.

 # Disclaimer
-Currently the app sometimes runs into issues when adding numbers not in the contact list [Mentioned in this issue](https://github.com/pedroslopez/whatsapp-web.js/issues/2590) and i am actively working on a solution.<br>
-This app is not offical or related to developers from whatsapp <br>
+- This app is not offical or related to developers from whatsapp.
-This app is built based on [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js#whatsapp-webjs) so please read their disclaimer.
+- This app is built based on [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js#whatsapp-webjs) so please read their disclaimer.

 # Dependencies
+- a google account and the [google contacts](https://contacts.google.com/) app on your phone
 - [git](https://git-scm.com/downloads)
 - [Node.js](https://nodejs.org/en)